Before we Start

 scripts/A place to keep your R scripts for different analyses or plotting.

 You may want additional directories or subdirectories depending on your project needs, but these should form the backbone of your working directory.

 The working directory

 The working directory is an important concept to understand.
-It is the place from where R will be looking for and saving the files.
-When you write code for your project, it should refer to files in relation to the root of your working directory and only need files within this structure.
+It is the place where R will look for and save files.
+When you write code for your project, your scripts should refer to files in relation to the root of your working directory and only to files within this structure.

 Using RStudio projects makes this easy and ensures that your working directory

-is set properly.
+is set up properly.
 If you need to check it, you can use

 getwd().
 If for some